Category: Data

 Levels of Measurement (Scale of Measure)

 The levels of measurement (scale of measures) have been classified into four categories.
-It is important to understand these levels of measurement since these levels of measurement play an important part in determining the arithmetic and different possible statistical tests that are carried on the data.
+It is important to understand these measurement levels since they play an important part in determining the arithmetic and different possible statistical tests carried on the data.
 The scale of measure is a classification that describes the nature of the information within the number assigned to a variable.
 In simple words, the level of measurement determines how data should be summarized and presented.
-It also indicates the type of statistical analysis that can be performed.
-The four-level of measurement are described below:

-1) Nominal Level of Measurement (Nominal Scale)
+Nominal Level of Measurement (Nominal Scale)

 At the nominal level of measurement, the numbers are used to classify the data (unordered group) into mutually exclusive categories.
 In other words, for the nominal level of measurement, observations of a qualitative variable are measured and recorded as labels or names.

-2) Ordinal Level of Measurement (Ordinal Scale)
+Ordinal Level of Measurement (Ordinal Scale)

 In the ordinal level of measurement, the numbers are used to classify the data (ordered group) into mutually exclusive categories.
 However, it does not allow for a relative degree of difference between them.
 In other words, for the ordinal level of measurement, observations of a qualitative variable are either ranked or rated on a relative scale and recorded as labels or names.

-3) Interval Level of Measurement (Interval Scale)
+Interval Level of Measurement (Interval Scale)

 For data recorded at the interval level of measurement, the interval or the distance between values is meaningful.
 The interval scale is based on a scale with a known unit of measurement.

-4) Ratio Level of Measurement (Ratio Scale)
+Ratio Level of Measurement (Ratio Scale)

 Data recorded at the ratio level of measurement are based on a scale with a known unit of measurement and a meaningful interpretation of zero on the scale.
 Almost all quantitative variables are recorded on the ratio level of measurement.

-Examples of level of measurements
+Examples of levels of measurement

 Examples of Nominal Level of Measurement